cgreenhalgh/arm-board-stuff/docs/cubietruck.md

 ```
 sudo nmtui
 ```

-Note cubietruck boot presumes SD card has:
-- MBR, within from 8kb, allows up to 4 partitions
-- Initial loader (boot0), starts at 8kb, up to 32kb
-- U-boot, starts at 40kb.

 Armbian uses a single partition (ext4) with kernel image and initial ramdisk in /boot. `fdisk -l`: